Jasper Gold successful in defending legally novel false imprisonment claim by prisoner recalled from release on licence - Jan 2026

 Jasper is a regular contributor to the Quarterly Medical Law Review.

-Jasper accepts instructions from families and other Interested Persons and has particular experience in medical inquests, having spent six months seconded to the advisory team of a leading healthcare law firm, where he attended court multiple times per week for inquest and pre-inquest review hearings as well as advising on legal issues and the preparation of witness and documentary evidence, and drafting applications and submissions.
+Jasper accepts instructions from families and other Interested Persons and has particular experience in medical inquests (including in relation to mental health care and where the application of Article 2 is contentious).
+He spent six months seconded to the inquests and advisory team of a leading healthcare law firm, where he attended court multiple times per week for inquest and pre-inquest review hearings as well as advising on legal issues and the preparation of witness and documentary evidence, and drafting applications and submissions.

 Jasper has acted or advised on over 50 inquests including Article 2 inquests and inquests before juries, spanning a range of psychiatric and physical illnesses and injuries, as well as suicide, unlawful killing.
-He also regularly acts in civil claims following on from inquests, for both claimants and defendants.
+He also advises and acts in ancillary matters arising out of the inquest process, such as in public law challenges or disclosure disputes, and in civil claims following on from inquests.

 He is happy to consider acting pro bono in appropriate cases.